 Once you get all these things right, you will get a perfect espresso from the brew.
 Normally, it should take about 20 to 25 seconds to brew one or two ounces of coffee.
-However, you should note the requirement for each style of the espresso is different and you should follow the instructions provided.
+However, you should note the requirement for each style of espresso is different and you should follow the instructions provided.

 2. Build a latte

 Most of the coffee drinks we have all around revolved around a latte.
-A latte is the combination of espresso with steamed milk.
+A latte is a combination of espresso with steamed milk.
 In order to make a latte that has good taste, you need to steam the milk correctly.
 The froth also plays an important role in the taste of the latte.

 - Practice making the latte; and after a few times, you will perfect your brew

 3. Make a flat white